Bennito L. Kelty

 “There’s tons of momentum,” Harris says.
 “We’re not just talking about things.
 We’re getting things done.”

-Harris is particularly excited about re-opening of the Rossonian Hotel, which hosted jazz legends like Duke Ellington, Billie Holiday and Nat King Cole between the 1920s and ’50s.
+Harris is particularly excited about the re-opening of the Rossonian Hotel, which hosted jazz legends like Duke Ellington, Billie Holiday and Nat King Cole between the 1920s and ’50s.
 The hotel’s redevelopment began in February, but won’t be complete until 2028.

 He also touts the Hattie McDaniel affordable condos at 639 29th Street, which will open in April.
-The condos will have income limits, prohibiting people who earn more than $72,000 a year from buying units, which are expected to sell for $240,000.
+The condos will have income limits prohibiting people who earn more than $72,000 a year from buying units, which are expected to sell for $240,000.

 “What stays the same forever?” he asks.
 “The biggest thing is trying to get everyone to find a vision that we’re all stronger together.”